nafeeur/void/README.md

 or just open the file directly in a browser.
 If you're connecting to a local Ollama instance, make sure it's running (`ollama serve`) — VOID talks to it on `localhost:11434` by default.

-## Why a black hole

-Partly aesthetics, partly metaphor: a model generating text is doing real computational work you can't see, and a black hole — something that bends everything around it and radiates when it's fed — reads as *alive* in a way a spinner never will.
-It's not meant to be literal.
-It's meant to make you want to keep talking to it.